 The initial court hearing is usually to appoint an attorney for the alleged incapacitated adult, to understand the emergent nature of the petition, and to make any initial findings of whether the filing requirements have been met so that the petition can proceed.
 In the event that the guardianship is uncontested, it may be possible that the court to appoint a guardian in the initial hearing.

-How a Maryland Guardianship Attorney Can Help
+Call a Maryland Guardianship Attorney for Help